 Animated training videos come in all shapes and sizes.
 We have stop-motion, whiteboard animation, explainer, 3D, kinetic text and video, and moving infographics, just to name a few.
 These are training videos that utilize fully animated visuals to illustrate the content.
 They are great for explaining ideas, data, and complex processes.

-When To Use: Animated training videos excel at explaining complex processes and ideas.
+When To Use: Animated training videos excel at explaining complex processes and ideas (popular in onboarding situations).
 They can illustrate concepts that are invisible or challenging to imagine, as shown in the example below.

 Example: Permaculture Design – Animation For First-year Students